konflux-ci/release-service-catalog/tasks/update-ocp-tag/README.md

 # update-ocp-tag

-Tekton task to update version tag of FBC pull-spec `fromIndex`, `targetIndex` and `binaryImage` with the provided OCP version.
+Tekton task to update pull-spec tag with the OCP version gotten from the get-ocp-version task.
+The replacement only occurs when the {{ OCP_VERSION }} placeholder is present.

 ## Parameters